LittleDevilBig/LittleDevilBig/README.md

 Project:
   - Working on my web, <a href="https://littledevilbig.github.io/about/">check it out</a>!
   - Working on Natural Language Embedded in Deep Reinforcement Learning.
-  - Neural MMO Challenge in the PVP Track,  <a href="https://github.com/LittleDevilBig/nmmo"> Silver tier award！
+  - Neural MMO Challenge in the PVP Track,  <a href="https://github.com/LittleDevilBig/nmmo"> Silver tier award！</a>
 Plan:
   Learning & Happy \o/
 </pre>